mulundapm/100DaysOfCode/README.md

   Time spent: 1h

   Continued on the restaurant app
-  - completed on dynamic pills
+  - Dynamically load categories pills for menuItem

-Thought:
+Thought: Encounted infinity rendering error which helped me to understand the concept of states and useEffect better
 </details>
 <details>
   <summary>Day 15 : 6 June (Thur)</summary>